6.4. QM/MM via Interfaces to ORCA¶

 The occupancy and b-factor columns are used for several declarations in NAMD.
 If two of these come together in one simulation, the keyword

-is used to define which pdb file contains the information about QM atoms and bonds.To simplify the selection of QM atoms and writing the pdb file a set of scripts is planned to be included in future releases of NAMD.
+qmParamPDBis used to define which pdb file contains the information about QM atoms and bonds.To simplify the selection of QM atoms and writing the pdb file a set of scripts is planned to be included in future releases of NAMD.

-To run the calculation, the keyword qmForces on
+To run the calculation, the keyword qmForces on must be set.
+To select

-must be specified and the path to the
+ORCA qmSoftware "orca" must be specified and the path to the

-, as well as a directory where
+executables must be given to qmExecPath, as well as a directory where

-the calculation is carried out (qmBaseDir
+the calculation is carried out (qmBaseDir).
+To pass the method and

-specifications from NAMD to ORCA qmConfigLine
+specifications from NAMD to ORCA qmConfigLine is used.
+These lines

 will be copied to the beginning of the input file and can contain both